-- ► Remove the battery. - ✓ When shipping the pedelec, we recommend that you have the specialist dealer partially dismantle the pedelec and place it in the proper packaging. - ► Take into account the weight of the ready-touse pedelec when transporting it. - ► Protect the electrical components and connections on the pedelec from the weather conditions with suitable protective covers. - ► Transport the battery in a dry, clean position where it is protected from direct sunlight.
+- ▶ Never use bicycle rack systems which use the pedelec's handlebars or frame to hold it in an upside-down position.
+The specialist dealer will advise you on how to select a suitable rack system properly and how to use it safely. - ► Take into account the weight of the ready-touse pedelec when transporting it. - ► Protect the electrical components and connections on the pedelec from the weather conditions with suitable protective covers. - ► Transport the battery in a dry, clean position where it is protected from direct sunlight.